Ryan-Martin22/The-Cocktail-Lab/README.md

 A. As a First Time Visitor, i want to understand the main purpose of the website.

-* Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+* Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the section of their choice.
 It was a single scroll website so every page was easy to locate.
 * The Hero Image immediately caught my eye and the colours gave a sense of warmth.

 B. As a First Time Visitor, i want to know what the company does and is it what i am looking for.